shootTheLuck/MIDITracksOfFire/README.md

 # TracksOfFire

 Compose, edit, and play MIDI files with a tablature based ui.
 This is not the greatest midi editor in the world.
 This is just a tribute.
 TracksOfFire is totally inspired by Easy Beat!
-Easy Beat was a musical authoring program designed and produced by Günther Blaschek and distributed by Macility/Ergonis Software.
-If this project can recreate 1/10th of Easy Beat's features I'd be happy!
+Easy Beat was an awesome musical authoring program designed and produced by Günther Blaschek and distributed by Macility/Ergonis Software.

 ## To use:
 Download or clone this repo.
 Run the start.sh script or open a terminal and execute `java -jar build/TracksOfFire.jar`.
 It's in Java so you'll need that.
 To rebuild with your awesome and needed improvements run `ant jar`.
 You'll need ant to do this.

 ## Contribute:
-I would **love** any contributions, feedback, issues etc that anyone might have!
-Hit the dang issues button!
-I'm a total amateur here.
-There's all kinds of messed-up stuff to work on!
+I would **love** and appreciate any advice, contributions, feedback, issues etc that anyone might have!
+I'm a total amateur here and am trying to improve.
+Please hit the dang issues button!

-TODO's:
-- learn to program better!
+GOALS/TODO's:
+- architecture improvement.
+A lot of this is truly spaghetti code.
+Plus lasagna code.
+- the drum GUI
+- documentation
+- tests!
 - undo/redo
 - adding measures via edit menu (started)
-- warn on close before save!
+- warn on close before save

 ## Credits:
 - Easy Beat (c) Macility/Ergonis Software.